-2.1 Security Policy
+A. Security Policy

 The Caernarvon system builds on previous work on mandatory security policies to provide multi-level security within the system.
 Security within the Caernarvon system is enforced using a mandatory security policy [30] that is based on modifications of the Bell and LaPadula secrecy model [5] and the Biba integrity model [6].
-The security policy is built around the concept of Access Classes.
-Each Access Class (AC) is either an Organizational Access Class (OAC) or a Universal Access Class (UAC).
-Details of an early design for UACs and OACs can be found in [19].
+The modifications provide three major improvements.
+First, the integrity policy is changed to permit high integrity programs to examine and possibly sanitize low integrity data while still preventing executing of low integrity program code or scripts.
+Second, both the secrecy and integrity models are generalized to support broad commercial organizations that may not agree on any common security authorities.
+Third, the Caernarvon model provides a framework for downloading code based on objective standards for determining the level of trustworthiness of that code.
+These security policies are all discussed in detail in [21].